jhol/cannelloni/README.md

 ## Installation

-You will have first to build the firmware.
-For that, install sdcc first (it could be in your repositories).
+Building the firmware is optional, it is already built in ```firmware/fx2pipe.ihx```.
+For building it, install sdcc first (it could be in your repositories).
 Then:

 ```
 cd firmware